Peer Recommendation Interventions for Health-related Social Support: a Feasibility Assessment: Use of search feature on CaringBridge

 Do CaringBridge users use search to attempt to find information or supporters?
 To address this question, we collected a dataset of user-initiated search queries on CaringBridge.
 These queries were extracted from internal logs collected between July 4, 2021 and July 10, 2021.
 Our dataset contained 103,830 searches comprising 32,722 unique query strings.
 We preprocessed the query strings by splitting them into tokens based on whitespace.

 Based on a random sample of 100 queries with 1, 2, or 3 tokens and visual inspection of additional samples, all queries corresponded to either person names or existing site URL strings.
 Thus, we conclude that a very high percentage of searches are for a specific CaringBridge site.
 Queries with 4 or more tokens comprise $<1\%$ of the query strings.
 Visual inspection suggests that the majority of queries with 4+ tokens are help requests or open-domain queries including spam.
 We could identify no instances of users searching for e.g.\ a particular health condition, treatment, or symptom; if search is used in this way, it occurs at a low prevalence.
-Results were identical when isolating to queries conducted by authors rather than by all users.
+Results were identical analyzing queries made specifically by author users.